pingcap/docs/reference/sql/statements/create-sequence.md

     1 row in set (0.00 sec)
     ```

-+ Although the `setval()` function can change the position of the current value of the sequence object, it cannot change the fixed increment or decrement of the next value.
++ Although the `setval()` function can change the current value of the sequence object, it cannot change the arithmetic progression rule for the next value.

     {{< copyable "sql" >}}